securityscience/DevSecOps-Github-Actions/Authentication-Authorization-Design/mTLS/mTLS.md

 **Notes:**

-* If you installed `.p12` into the system Keychain (via Settings), you can find the identity via a Keychain query (search `kSecClassIdentity` with attributes).
+* If the developer installed `.p12` into the system Keychain (via Settings), the developer can find the identity via a Keychain query (search `kSecClassIdentity` with attributes).
 * If the server uses a test CA, make sure the CA is trusted on the device (installed as root CA).
-Otherwise iOS will block the connection (unless you create ATS exceptions — not recommended).
+Otherwise iOS will block the connection (unless the developer creates ATS exceptions — not recommended).

 ## 7) Testing & troubleshooting checklist